Tumo Center for Creative Technologies: TUMO Beirut

 TUMO Beirut is the second TUMO center operating outside of Armenia and the first in the Middle East.
 It is located in the Beirut Digital District.
-The center unofficially opened in 2018 and will shortly open to Lebanese youth eager to pursue their creativity within TUMO's educational disciplines.
+The center unofficially opened in 2018.

-TUMO Moscow

-TUMO Moscow opened in Moscow on August 26, 2020, by Mayor Sergey Sobyanin.
-It is located in Krasnaya Presnya.
-Up to 2,000 teenagers a month will be able to study here.
-100 of the most talented teenagers will get the opportunity to study for free.

 TUMO Tirana

 TUMO Tirana is the fourth addition to the TUMO family and it opened its doors in October 2020.
-It is temporarily located in the Arena Business Center located in Albania’s biggest stadium.
-After its reconstruction, the center will relocate to the Pyramid of Tirana.
-The Soviet-era landmark will be revamped by MVRDV, a renowned Dutch architectural studio.
+It was temporarily located in the Arena Business Center located in Albania's biggest stadium.
+After its reconstruction, in 2023, the center relocated to the Pyramid of Tirana.
+The Soviet-era landmark was revamped by MVRDV, a renowned Dutch architectural studio.
 TUMO Tirana was opened in cooperation with the American-Albanian Development Foundation and the Municipality of Tirana.
 TUMO Tirana is the first TUMO center in the Balkans.

 TUMO Berlin

-TUMO Berlin opened in Berlin in November 2020 and occupies four floors in a brand new building, located in the historic Charlottenburg district.
-Over 1,000 students will have the opportunity to study at the fifth international TUMO Center, that offers cutting-edge program around 10 learning targets.
-The official opening of TUMO Berlin is scheduled for 2021.
+TUMO Berlin started in Berlin in November 2020 and occupies four floors in a new building, located in the historic Charlottenburg district.
+Over 1,000 students have the opportunity to study at the fifth international TUMO Center, that offers 10 learning targets.
+The official opening of TUMO Berlin took place in August 2021.

+TUMO Mannheim

+The second German TUMO Center, TUMO Mannheim, opened in Mannheim in September 2024.
+It is located in the historic Lindenhof district It capacity is planned for over 1,000 students.
+In 2024 it enrolled with 200 students.
+TUMO Mannheim offers 8 learning targets.

 TUMO Koghb

-A new TUMO center in Armenia's north-eastern border village of Koghb opened its doors in 2021 thanks to a partnership with the local Koghb Foundation.
-The center will accommodate as many as 1,000 teenagers from Koghb and neighboring towns of Noyemberyan, Berdavan and beyond.
+A new TUMO center in Armenia's north-eastern border village of Koghb opened its doors officially in June 2024.
+The center accommodates over 1,000 teenagers from Koghb and neighboring towns of Noyemberyan, Berdavan and beyond.
 The building, designed by architect Bernard Khoury, is equipped with high-tech workshop rooms, self-learning stations, a sound recording studio, a cinema, and a large sports facility.